-For purposes of this policy, "theft-sensitive" are those items identified by the District as most subject to loss (e.g., audio-visual equipment, laptop computers, digital cameras).
-The District shall establish procedures for internal controls and conduct an annual inventory of theft-sensitive assets.
+For purposes of this policy, "theft-sensitive" are those items identified by the District as most subject to loss.
+A list of theft-sensitive assets will be maintained by the District.
+The District will establish procedures for internal controls and conduct an annual inventory of theft-sensitive assets.

-The Board will be provided a report identifying equipment not accounted for in the annual inventory.
-This equipment will be removed from the district property records through school Board action annually.
+The Board will be provided a report identifying assets not accounted for in the annual inventory.
+These assets will be removed from the district property records through school Board action annually.

-The Superintendent shall develop procedures to implement this policy, including maintenance requirements and sales procedures to ensure the highest possible return.
+The Superintendent will develop procedures to implement this policy, including maintenance requirements and sales procedures to ensure the highest possible return.

-Cross References: Board Policy 6570 Property, Data and Records Management Legal References: RCW 28A.335.090 Conveyance and acquisition of property - Management - Appraisal 34 CFR § 80.32 Uniform Administrative requirements for grants and cooperative agreements to state and local governments - Equipment
+Cross References: Board Policy 6570 Property and Data Management

+Legal References: RCW 28A.335.090 Conveyance and acquisition of property

+- Management - Appraisal

+34 CFR § 80.32 Uniform Administrative requirements

+for grants and cooperative

+agreements to state and local

+governments - Equipment

-7 CFR § 3015, 3016 45 CFR § 92.32 Agriculture
+7 CFR § 3015, 3016 Agriculture

+45 CFR § 92.32